danielamariei/danielamariei/README.md

 * Fine-tuning for optimal results is required and is context-dependent
 * Please take into consideration that this is a specific use-case and the same technique/approach can be used in other contexts (e.g., DNA sequencing, finding specific faults in sets of wafers to be inspected, etc.)

+**Tech: Java, Spring, Spring Boot, Lucene, Gradle**

 ### Points Distance
 **GitHub repo**: https://github.com/danielamariei/points-distance

-Point Distance calculation on a large corpus of input points using different approaches
+Point Distance calculation on a large corpus of input points using different approaches.
+Determines the optimal set of points according to predefined metrics (i.e., closest, farthest to the reference point).
+Provides different proximity calculator possibilities (e.g., Priority Queues, Sorting, etc.); abstracts different strategies.
+Ability to read the points from different sources: binary file, JSON, etc. Provides support for reading the input in a lazy fashion through iterators.

+**Tech: Java, Spring, Spring Boot, Gradle**

 ### Clothing Ontology
 **GitHub repo**: https://github.com/danielamariei/clothing-ontology

 The purpose of this ontology is to create the common conceptual framework for 'talking' about clothing and/or related concepts.
 This should provide a common vocabulary for this domain.

+**Tech: OWL 2 Web Ontology Language, SPARQL Query Language for RDF**

 ### Semantic Clothing
 **GitHub repo**: https://github.com/danielamariei/semantic-clothing

 Semantic Clothing Web Application that enables the selection of different clothing items based on the existing wardrobe.
 Some people have difficulties when choosing the right vestment for a certain type of event (_i.e._, interview, dinner party, show, etc.).
 The purpose of the project is to create an Web Application that enables the selection of different clothing items based on the existing wardrobe; the information of interest can be obtained from [DBpedia](http://wiki.dbpedia.org/About) or
  [Freebase](https://developers.google.com/freebase/).
 The application will offer suggestions that take into account the fashion proclivity, the season, or different preferences that the user has.
 Moreover, the user will be able to receive information regarding the purchasing of different items of interest, taking into account its geographic localization.

+ **Tech: REST, RAML, OWL 2, SPARQL, Stardog, Scala, PHP, JavaScrip, HTML, CSS**

 ### Databases Ontology
 **GitHub repo**: https://github.com/danielamariei/databases-ontology

 The purpose of this ontology is to create the common conceptual framework for 'talking' about databases and/or related concepts.
 This should provide a common vocabulary for the domain.

+**Tech: OWL 2 Web Ontology Language, SPARQL Query Language for RDF**

 ### Databases Ontology Demo App
 **GitHub repo**: https://github.com/danielamariei/databases-ontology-demo-app